 Photo of a goldendoodle stood next to an open delivery box showing the dry ice and insulation

 The package included eco-friendly cooling elements.
 These are either dry ice or reusable cold packs.
 The frozen food requires immediate freezer storage and can be safely refrozen if it arrives defrosted but still very cold.
 For feeding, simply defrost the necessary amount.
-The food stays fresh for up to 5 days in the refrigerator, provided it's kept at the recommended temperature.
+The food stays fresh for up to 4 days in the refrigerator, provided it's kept at the recommended temperature, or up to 6 months in the freezer.

 Baxter’s Testing Experience (Spoiler: He Loved All of the Food)